kiuru/cybersecuritybase-project/README.md

 ### A7 - Missing Function Level Access Control

-Application have incomplete function for change password features and it should check user old password.
+At first Application have incomplete function for change password features and it should check user old password.

+Second vulnerablility is that I had left function which makes possible to get any user details if know its id number.
+Id number ascending systematically (x+1) so it is easy to explore users details.

 Fix:
 * Uncomment lines 51 and 54 from SignupController.java.
 Changepass method should be like that: